 You can consume your post-workout protein in various forms, whether you’re getting your protein intake from foods like eggs, Greek yogurt, cottage cheese, salmon, chicken or tuna, or through drinks like a smoothie, a protein shake or even a glass of chocolate milk.
 Maybe you prefer pea protein over whey protein, or maybe egg white protein powder is your go-to.
 As you can see, protein comes in many forms.
 But what matters is making sure you’re getting enough protein to meet your goals.
 The form of your protein itself isn’t as important.

 When it comes to post-workout snacks, the emphasis is often on protein.
 But it’s important to remember that you actually do need to eat a mix of carbs and fats after your workout to optimize recovery and restore your energy levels.
 While protein is pivotal, you don’t want a post-workout meal to be all protein.
-Aim for a 3:1 ratio of carbs to protein, especially if you’ve finished an endurance workout, so you don’t feel sluggish.
+Aim for a 3:1 ratio of carbs to protein, especially if you’ve finished an endurance workout.

 So if you consume 40 grams of protein after your workout, make sure you’re also having 120 grams of carbs so your meal isn’t too protein-heavy.
 A winning refuel combination of protein and carbs will ensure your body can maximize protein and glycogen synthesis.